 The soldiers caught carrying such bayonets weren’t taken prisoner but were horribly mutilated.
 All the soldiers in this picture have facial hair without having a beard, because having a beard made it difficult to get a proper seal on the gas mask.

-The two men in the center are wearing trench armour or Grabenpanzer.
-Delivered towards the end of 1916, the model 1916 Grabenpanzer was, depending on the size, a 9 kg (20 lbs) to 15 kg (33 lbs) construction made of four steel plates which protected the wearer against bullets and shrapnel.
+The two men in the center are wearing trench armor or Grabenpanzer.
+Delivered towards the end of 1916, the model 1916 Grabenpanzer was, depending on the size, a 9 kg (20 lbs) to 15 kg (33 lbs) construction made of four steel plates that protected the wearer against bullets and shrapnel.

 The helmet they’re wearing is the Model 1916 Stahlhelm – known to the British as the “coal scuttle” due to its distinctive shape.
 It first entered service with the German Army during the Battle of Verdun in 1916.
 The new model greatly increased the survival rates of German head casualties.